mika-long/vis-decode/vis-decode-slider/assets/consent.md

 The following is a short summary of this study to help you decide whether to be a part of this study.
 Information that is more detailed is explained later on in this form.
 - The purpose of this study is to understand how people visually decode and extract key statistical properties (specifically median and mode) from probability distributions.
 - You will be asked to complete a series of visual perception tasks where you make judgments about statistical graphs by looking at them and using an interactive interface to indicate your answers.
-- We expect that you will be in this research study for approximately 20 – 35 minutes total.
+- We expect that you will be in this research study for approximately **10 – 20 minutes total**.
 - The primary potential risk of participation is minor temporary eye strain from viewing a computer screen.
 - The main benefit of being in this study is contributing to improved design of statistical visualizations for better public understanding.